Monte Gargano trail

 A videoproduced by Compostelle 28, allows you to discover this two-thousand-year-old itinerary. which opened the door of the Mount to Italian pilgrims

-Beyond Chartres, follow the "The Great Road from Chartres to Mont-Saint-Michel (370 km)
+We follow "The Great Road from Chartres to Mont-Saint-Michel from Orléans (455 km)

 GPX FILES, STEP BY STEP, TO DOWNLOAD FOR GPS